PavloPro7/ice-cream/README.md

 ## 📦 Status

 Project created as a learning and practice work.
 Layout based on basic design challenge.
-Right now it includes one static page with a modal window
+Right now it includes one static page.

 ---